bondarukoleh/burgers_cafe_react_course/info/general.md

 You cannot use hook `useState` in some nasted functions or conditions of your func component, only in root component function, or in roo level of other hooks.

+Test mode in firebase DB - real easy way to create some dumb API to play with.